Learning Tracks

 Standardizing the Approach to Identify, Prioritize and Reduce Serious Injury and FatalitySAFETY & SUSTAINABILITYPANEL

 The safety profession’s push to reduce Serious Injuries and Fatalities (SIFs) must now be matched by an executive pull from the C-suite, boards, and investors.
 Historically, progress has been limited by the absence of recognized standards, benchmark data, and simple implementation frameworks.
 With the 2025 update to ASTM E-2920(25) and two new ASTM standards on SIF Prevention and Leadership Engagement, these gaps are closing.
 This session will explore how these standards empower safety professionals and leaders to align strategy, prioritize severity over TRIR, and apply practical tools to evaluate, develop, and strengthen SIF prevention and intervention strategies today.
+This session will also include dedicated time for Q&A, allowing participants to engage directly and discuss practical application within their organizations.

 Session Information: